emre1393/dlbox-docker/README.md

 # downloadbox-systemd
-### radarr, sonarr, jackett, deluge containers with systemd
+### radarr, sonarr, jackett, deluge, bazarr containers with systemd

 * i am a newbie with docker.